jwhiss/testvault-alerts/README.md

 1. Double click `testvault-alerts` executable to run.
 2. A file picker will then ask where downloaded PDFs should be saved.
 The location is remembered for future runs.
 Run the executable from the command line with the `--reset-config` flag to run with setup prompts again.
-3. Another window will ask for your TestVault credentials, SMTP (email) credentials, and the clients list URL.
+3. Another window will ask for your TestVault credentials, SMTP (email) credentials, and the clients list URL (see "Configuration").
 Select "Remember these settings and don't ask again" to save the credentials to a locally-stored configuration file.
 These credentials never leave your device, except when sent to TestVault or SMTP servers.

 # Configuration

-On first launch a small window requests your SMTP email, SMTP password, TestVault email, TestVault password and the clients list URL.
+On first launch a small window requests your SMTP email, SMTP password, TestVault email, TestVault password, the clients list URL, and an optional keyword.

 The three TestVault fields are required, while the two SMTP (email credential) fields are optional but highly recommended as they enable the email alert functionality.
 Without SMTP credentials, PDFs of new results will still be downloaded but